Airport food? By choice? Sounds crazy but you can get legit Nashville-centric grub and local brews from a number of local proprietors.

 Blue Coast Burrito near Gate C-14 offers a pared-down menu from the much-loved Baja Burrito.
 Recommendations: fish tacos, grilled chicken on a spinach tortilla.

 Gibson Cafe’ near Gate C-20.
 Not exactly the most indigenous menu but they do serve hot chicken and the memorabilia is cool.
-They get extra points for sourcing from Provence Breads and Kijiji Coffee.
+They get points for local-sourcing from Provence Breads and Kijiji Coffee, however, recent reviews have not been favorable.

 Fat Bottom Brewery near Gate C-14.
 East Nashville’s first brewery has spread its wings by opening an airport kiosk (and relocating to a larger facility in The Nations).
 Make your selection from a quartet of standard ales or try something seasonal like their Icebreaker coffee porter.
 Four-packs of 16 oz. cans are ready to become carry-on luggage.